ryatoa/panther-docs/panther/sending-events/aws.md

 # AWS-Events2Panther

-This guide will quickly and easily allow a user to deploy a lambda function to collect AWS events and send them to Panther via it's [HTTP API](../api/index.md).
+This guide will quickly and easily allow a user to deploy a lambda function to collect AWS events and send them to Panther using the [HTTP API](../api/index.md), this is a general purpose API and can also be used from the commandline.

 AWS events are either region specific or global, depending on the service.
 So to get all events to your panther console you will have to deploy this lambda function to each of your accounts and regions that you wish to monitor.